tamzi/maa/core/whitepaper.md

     building: instead of loading
     blueprint insted of grid.

-?Various properties in the framework:
+?Various properties in the framework with reference to common names and terms:
     building: container
-    Floors: rows
+    floors: rows,
+    slanted-floor: divs that are slanted
+    wavy-floor:
     rooms: columns